neuromore/Doc/neuromoreStudio/Nodes.md

 | Static Value | Value used for x or y when the input port has no connection.
 Possible values are: *False*,*True*.
 The default value is *False*. |
 | Float Result when True | The float value returned when the expression is true.
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
 | Float Result when False | The float value returned when the expression is false.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
-The float value returned when the expression is false.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.

 ## Remap
 ![Remap Node Icon](../neuromoreStudio/Images/Nodes/Icons/01b36c94-bb6c-11e4-8dfc-aa07a5b093db.png)